Monitoring Cluster-wide GPU Metrics#

 • NVIDIA GPUs are available on your worker nodes.

-• The NVIDIA device plugin and the NVIDIA GPU Operator are installed.
+• The NVIDIA device plugin or the NVIDIA GPU Operator is installed.

 • DCGM-Exporter is running on the cluster and exposes metrics on port 9400.
 Most GPU Operator installations already deploy DCGM-Exporter for you.